hyperoslo/ImagePicker/README.md

 ![ImagePicker](https://github.com/hyperoslo/ImagePicker/master/Resources/ImagePickerPresentation.png)

 **ImagePicker** is an all-in-one camera solution for your iOS app.
-It let's your users to select images from the library and take pictures at the same time.
+It let's your users select images from the library and take pictures at the same time.
 As a developer you get notified of all the user interactions and get the beautiful UI for free, out of the box, it's just that simple.

 **ImagePicker** has been optimized to give a great user experience, it passes around referenced images instead of the image itself which makes it less memory consuming.
 This is what makes it smooth as butter.